qgis/QGIS-Documentation/docs/user_manual/introduction/browser.rst

 ..
 [1] The different entries may also be available for some GDAL supported `vector file formats <https://gdal.org/en/latest/drivers/vector/index.html>`_ such as ESRI File Geodatabase, FlatGeobuf, GeoParquet, NetCDF, ... when compatible.
+..
+[2] For PostgreSQL connections: only supported with ALTER TABLE privilege.

 .. note::